The kernel of the Gysin homomorphism for positive characteristic: Introduction

 Recall in general from \cite{PauScho}, that for any smooth projective surface $\mc{S}_0$ over an algebraically closed field $k$, we get the corresponding smooth curve $C_{t_0} = \mc{S}_0 \cap H_{t_0}$ for every $t_0 \in U_0$ where $U_0$ parameterizes all smooth curves on $\mc{S}_0$ and $H_{t_0}$ is the associated hyperplane defined via $t_0$.

-Assume that we have a smooth flat projective family $\mc{S}$ of surfaces over $W(k)$ (see \autoref{sec:LF}).
+Assume that we have a smooth projective polarized flat family $\mc{S}$ of surfaces over $W(k)$ (see \autoref{sec:LF}).
 Then in particular, we have a lift from characteristic $p$ to characteristic $0$, i.e. we have the commutative diagram

 where

 Recall that the \textit{Lefschetz's principle} says "there is but one algebraic geometry of characteristic $p$ for each value of $p$" \cite[page 306]{LefPrin}.
 We even have the stronger statement that roughly says "that algebraic geometry over an arbitrary algebraically closed field of characteristic $0$ is 'the same' as algebraic geometry over $\mathbb{C}$" \cite[\S VI.6]{SilArith}.
 J. Barwise and P. Eklof proved Lefschetz's Principle meta-mathematically in \cite{BarEkl}.